Getting Baltimore's Kids

 State of Play: Baltimore offers an assessment of the current state of play for kids and sports in a two-square mile area of East Baltimore.
 It features results from a survey of nearly 2,000 youth, 40 findings on strengths and gaps in providing access to sport, five major recommendations, one big “Game Changer” opportunity, and 24 sector-specific, crowd-sourced ideas that stakeholders can plug into.
 Read the report here.

-Project Play: Baltimore is a multi-year initiative designed to help stakeholders grow the quality and quantity of sport options available to local youth.
-Organized by the Aspen Institute with support from Under Armour, it is based on the simple idea that no single organization can do this alone.
+Project Play: Baltimore, a multi-year initiative from 2016 to 2018, was designed to help stakeholders grow the quality and quantity of sport options available to local youth.
+Organized by the Aspen Institute with support from Under Armour, the initiative was based on the simple idea that no single organization can do this alone.
 Only through teamwork can leaders and caregivers provide every child an opportunity to play.

 Baltimore has a rich history of developing its children and communities through sport.
 Babe Ruth emerged from this dynamic city, as did many others who helped define sport in America over the past century.
 Once, just about every neighborhood in Baltimore had a recreation center, venues to build healthy children and future leaders.
 Access to those assets has been disrupted.